bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

     * **[[solid|Dependency Inversion Principle]]:** Dependencies always point inward, from the outer layers to the core of the onion.
 Outer layers can only depend on inner layers.
     * **Core Domain as the Center:** The **[[poeaa#Domain-Model|domain model]]** and **business rules** are at the very center of the application and are completely independent of the infrastructure (databases, frameworks, UI).
     * **Interface Segregation:** Interfaces define the contracts for services.
 The core defines interfaces, and the outer layers implement them.
-    * **Testability:** The core of the application can be tested in isolation, without the need for a database or other external services.
+    * **Testability:** The core of the application can be tested in isolation, without the need for a [[software-architecture/databases/|database]] or other external services.

 ---